OriginalDaemon/datacat/docs/histogram-buckets.md

+---
+layout: default
+title: Histogram Buckets
+nav_order: 10
+---

-# Histogram Buckets - Daemon-Side Aggregation
+# Histogram Buckets
+{: .no_toc }

+Daemon-side histogram aggregation with custom bucket boundaries.
+{: .fs-6 .fw-300 }

+## Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ## Overview

-Datacat implements **daemon-side histogram aggregation** with support for custom bucket boundaries.
+DataCat implements **daemon-side histogram aggregation** with support for custom bucket boundaries.
 This allows you to efficiently track distributions of values without sending every individual sample to the server.

 ## How It Works